schnitzi/rampart/README.md

 to make my own full data set, and the easiest way to do that was to write a tool.

+This project contains:

+1. An extensive test data set for stress testing your chess move generator.

+2. A viewer for the test data files.

+3. A graphical tool for creating and editing these test data files, which includes a move generator used in generating test cases.

+This project does NOT contain:

+1. A chess program that you can play against.

 ## The test data sets